Gentlemen Only, Ladies Forbidden!

 Those Mizuno clubs did not work due to their extra length that I had mirrored from the Ping G5 set by the way.

-I was of course questioning if it was the Indian and not the arrow that was at fault as the chances the clubs were the problem were not stacked in my favor.
+I was of course questioning if it was the Indian and not the arrow that was at fault at this stage as the chances the clubs were the problem were not stacked in my favor.

 I had also by now roped a project manager I was deploying Windows 2003 with globally to be my golf course partner in crime.